linkerd/website/linkerd.io/content/2-edge/tasks/pod-to-pod-multicluster.md

 and set a label on the target service to export it.
-Notice that instead of the usual `mirror.linkerd.io/exported=true` label, we are setting `mirror.linkerd.io/exported=remote-discovery` which means to export the service in remote discovery mode, which skips the gateway and allows pods from different cluster to talk to each other directly.
+Notice that instead of the usual `mirror.linkerd.io/exported=true` label, we are setting `mirror.linkerd.io/exported=remote-discovery` which means that the service should be exported in remote discovery mode, which skips the gateway and allows pods from different clusters to talk to each other directly.

 ```console
 > kubectl --context east -n mc-demo label svc/bb mirror.linkerd.io/exported=remote-discovery